arineng/arin_template_processor/README.md

 * [Java 11 or higher](https://jdk.java.net/)
 * [Docker Engine](https://docs.docker.com/engine/)

+This software has been tested with [OpenJDK 11](https://openjdk.java.net/projects/jdk/11/).
+It is expected to work with higher versions of Java, including from Oracle.

 ## Building the TP Software

 **Step 1:** Get the source code by entering the following commands in your terminal window: